 - 10th January 2023

 - 7th March 2023

 £180 (i.e. £30 per person per session) OR £125 early bird rate (if you pay before the end of 31st December 2022)

 About the facilitators

-Patrick Campbell is a stammerer and children’s doctor living in Cambridge, England.
-He has an interest in how public and self-stigma intertwine to produce disability for people who stammer and how this debilitating process can be altered through seeing positive value in stammering.
+Patrick Campbell is a stammerer and Clinical Genetics doctor living in Leeds, England.
+He has an interest in how public and self-stigma intertwine to produce disability for people who stammer and how this process can be altered through seeing positive value in stammering.